MS Pascal Paoli: Name

 The ship is named after Pasquale Paoli (April 6, 1725 – February 5, 1807), a Corsican patriot, statesman and military leader who was at the forefront of resistance movements against the Genoese and later French rule in Corsica.
 He became the president of the Executive Council of the General Diet of the People of Corsica, and also designed and wrote the Constitution of the state.

 Routes

-The Pascal Paoli operates between Marseille and Bastia on the island of Corsica.
-The 220 nautical mile overnight trip takes 12 hours.
+Pascal Paoli operates between Marseille and Bastia on the island of Corsica.
+The 220 nmi overnight trip takes 12 hours.